 Note: As a rule you can backdate your claim but only up to 3 months.

 Once you have applied, or start claiming Carers Allowance payments, you must report any changes in your family or personal circumstances.
-For instance if you take a break from caring for someone, stop being a carer, or if you get a job.

 Taking a Carers Allowance break is not usually a problem.
 But, there are a few important rules to follow.
 Spending less than 35 hours a week caring for the person gets ruled as a break.